 Pests in Gardens and Landscapes

-IDENTIFICATION AND LIFE CYCLE
+IDENTIFICATION AND BIOLOGY

 Adult giant whiteflies emerge from the last nymphal stage as a winged insect.
-Giant whiteflies exhibit a strong tendency to feed in groups.
-After adults emerge, the majority will remain on the same plant to feed and lay eggs.
+Giant whiteflies exhibit a strong tendency to feed in groups, and after emergence the majority will remain on the same plant to feed and lay eggs.
 All stages of development generally occur on the undersides of leaves.

 Leaf or Plant Removal